aarushiarya/minio-idp/README.md

 ```

-3. POST request to Minio with the access_token
+3. POST request to Minio with the access_token.

 #### Request
 ```